LowKostKustomz/ActionsList/README.md

 To change default dimmed view dimming color use `ActionsListAppearance.BackgroundView.common.dimmingColor`

-##### Feedback
+### Feedback

-> Taptic engine used on iPhone 6s and iPhone 6s Plus only.
+> Taptic engine is used on iPhone 6s and iPhone 6s Plus only.
 >
-> Haptic feedback used on iPhone 7, iPhone 7 Plus and later.
+> Haptic feedback is used on iPhone 7, iPhone 7 Plus and later.
 >
 > Other devices do not produce feedback.